Community

 Knights Movie Night

-The Knights of Columbus "Movie Night" program presents a free screening of A Time for Miracles on Saturday, May 9 from 6:30 to 9:00pm in the Parish Hall.
+The Knights of Columbus "Movie Night" program presents a free screening of Rocky on Saturday, July 11 from 6:30 to 9:00pm in the Parish Hall.

 Watch the trailer HERE.